aschmiedeke/gbtdocs/docs/source/how-tos/infrastructure/remote-connection.rst

             * Replace ``titania`` with the name of the machine you ssh-ed into in step 2.

         After entering your password, this terminal window will just keep the tunnel open, and there is no need to interact with it anymore.
     #.
 You can e.g. use the MacOS native application "Screen Sharing" to view your session, with ``localhost:590n`` as the VNC session name.
-Alternative applications are `RealVNC <https://realvnc.com/en/connect/download/viewer/>`_ or `TigerVNC <https://tigervnc.org>`_.
+Alternative third-party applications are e.g. `RealVNC <https://realvnc.com/en/connect/download/viewer/>`_ or `TigerVNC <https://tigervnc.org>`_.
 .. tab:: Linux

 	#.
 (Once) Login to GBO ``ssh [username]@ssh.gb.nrao.edu``